Elfrid Payton: New Orleans Pelicans (2025)

 On March 21, 2025, Payton signed a 10-day contract with the New Orleans Pelicans, for his third stint with the Pelicans during the season.
 During his first seven games with the franchise in the season, Payton was averaging 6.7 points, 6.9 assists, 3.4 rebounds, 1.4 steals and 2.9 turnovers.
 On April 2, Payton signed a second 10-day contract with the Pelicans.
 On April 11, Payton re-signed with New Orleans on a two-year standard contract, enabling him to play in the team's season finale against the Oklahoma City Thunder.

 National team career

-In the summer of 2013, Payton was a surprise selection to the United States team for the 2013 FIBA Under-19 World Championship.
+In the summer of 2013, Payton was a surprise selection to the U.S. team for the 2013 FIBA Under-19 World Championship.
 He averaged 6.1 points and 3.3 rebounds per game in nine games.